Next Steps

 Students prepare for careers related to performance, such as actor, devisor, creator, director, as well as playwright, playmaker, theatre educator, theatre activist, producer.

-All applicants for the Performance Program must do the two components of the Devised Theatre process (detailed above).
+All applicants for the Performance Program must do the one component of the Devised Theatre process (detailed above).

 Additionally, students must:

-• Record themselves performing a monologue from a published play.
+1. Record themselves performing a monologue from a published play.
+This video should be separate from the Devised Theatre Video.

-• Participate in an Acting workshop, which includes a live performance of a 2nd monologue, on Wednesday, April 12, 2023.
+2. Participate in a Zoom Acting Callback, which includes a live performance of a 2nd monologue, on April 17 or 18.

 MONOLOGUE